Terlingua, a Big Bend ghost town refuses to die.

 Viewing the night sky from Alice

-The night was so dark, you could lie in your bed and watch the starscape changing all night long.
-I woke up around 3 in the morning and looked up the hill.
-A few faint solar slights shined in the cemetery.
+The sky was so dark; you could lie in your bed and watch the starscape changing all night long.
+I woke up around three in the morning and looked up the hill to the adjacent cemetery.

-As with the stars, sunrise over the mountains was perfectly positioned to let me enjoy the spectacle while still in bed and protecting myself from the high desert chill.
-Today we would start to explore Big Bend National Park
+Dawn woke me.
+As with the stars, I watched the sun rise over the mountains while still in bed, still protecting myself from the high desert chill.

 Showering in Alice the Airstream